See3Three/see3-docs/docs/Introduction/Technical.md

 - **Device Integrity**: Confirmation that the device hardware is genuine and hasn't been tampered with.
 - **Operating System State**: Assurance that the device is running an unmodified, secure version of the OS.
 - **Application Authenticity**: Verification that the application is the approved, untampered version.
-- **Secure Boot State**: Confirmation that the device booted securely, indicating that the bootloader and system firmware are uncompromised.
+- **Secure Boot State**: Confirmation that the bootloader and system firmware are uncompromised.
-- **App ID and Device Platform**: Identification of the specific application and platform in use.

 #### The Vetting Process Step-by-Step